 The strange-looking Helicoprion is a pre-historic shark species that lived almost 300 million years ago.
 When fossils were discovered of the shark species, anthropologists and even marine biologists were flat-out amazed by it.
 The Helioprion has one of the craziest sets of teeth known among any animal species.

 They had a spiral set of teeth, forcing many scientists to wonder how they fit them in their mouths.
 How their teeth seemed to work has been debated for years.
 What isn’t debated is that this shark likely terrorized the sea of its time, as it was quite large and its now-infamous teeth likely made it a prime predator.

 We’re pretty sure we have already expressed our displeasure with worms.
 However, the one mentioned earlier does not even scratch the surface when it comes to worms found in the sea.
 One of the creepiest of all is the Bobbit Worm.
 In some ways, it can be kind of beautiful as it does have a coloring that is incredibly unique.
 Yet the beauty just hides the horrors!

-They have the ability to turn completely inside out, and they have sharp teeth.
+They have the ability to turn completely inside and out, and they have sharp teeth.
 Its teeth are sharp and capable of killing a number of sea creatures.
 What puts them on our horrifying sea monsters list is that they can actually cut humans, possibly even bite a finger clean off.
 They can also grow up to a little over 9 feet in length too!

 After Hurricane Harvey hit the area a few years back, one of the most horrifying sea monsters we’ve ever seen somehow washed up on shore in Texas.
 It is a large creature with some really sharp teeth.
 While it was dead upon people seeing it, it was a first for many as very few had ever seen anything like it before.